dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 ## Manipulate the navigation stack

-The `Navigation` property of a `Page` exposes a `NavigationStack` property from which the pages in the navigation stack can be obtained.
+The `Navigation` property of a <xref:Microsoft.Maui.Controls.Page> exposes a `NavigationStack` property from which the pages in the navigation stack can be obtained.
 While .NET MAUI maintains access to the navigation stack, the `Navigation` property provides the `InsertPageBefore` and `RemovePage` methods for manipulating the stack by inserting pages or removing them.

 The `InsertPageBefore` method inserts a specified page in the navigation stack before an existing specified page, as shown in the following diagram: